 Zoom H2 / H2n

 Aside from the comment below, I’ve been hearing great things about the Sony PCM-M10 lately (currently ~$210, depending on where you look), and had a chance to play with it a tiny bit.
-For what it’s worth, if I were buying a portable recorder in this price range, it’d be at the top of my list.
+It is compact, has great build quality, sounds pretty great, and for what it’s worth, if I were buying a portable recorder in this price range, it’d be at the top of my list.